 CCNA DevNet Exam (DEVASC 200-901) Domain and Topics as of 8/20/2020

 1.0 Software Development and Design (15%)

-1.2 Describe parsing of common data format (XML, JSON, YAML) to Python data structures
+1.2 Describe parsing of common data format (XML, JSON, and YAML) to Python data structures

 1.3 Describe the concepts of test-driven development

-1.4 Compare software development methods (agile, lean, waterfall)
+1.4 Compare software development methods (agile, lean, and waterfall)

 1.6 Identify the advantages of common design patterns (MVC and Observer)